Contact

 While here, you should be sure to try the national drink called Grappamil.
 It is a mixture of alcohol and honey and is served warm, often drunk on cold winter mornings.
 Or there is also the traditional yerba mate, a sort of tea that is also popular in Argentina and is served with boiling water and a straw with filter.

-Uruguay is an easy country to access once you are in South America, although there are few direct international flights from elsewhere.
+Uruguay is an easy country to access once you are in South America, although there are few direct international flights from elsewhere (just from the US and Europe).

 Check out how to take the ferry from Buenos Aires to Colonia del Sacramento.